Chemists and chemical scientists represent a vast array of people from diverse cultures, backgrounds and experiences.

-Reporting to our Membership and Qualifications Board, this committee steers our I&D strategy to ensure we make significant progress in this area
+This committee steers our I&D strategy to ensure we make significant progress in this area

-Provides grants of up to £2000 for activities that promote and support inclusion and diversity in the chemical sciences and demonstrate relevance to our strategy
+Provides grants of up to £2000 for activities that promote and support inclusion and diversity in the chemical sciences

 Awarded biennially to an individual or team to recognise their contribution and impact in improving the accessibility, inclusivity and diversity of the chemical science community

-As part of our 175th anniversary activities, we are celebrating diversity in the chemical sciences through the inspirational stories of 175 ambassadors and role models
+We are celebrating diversity in the chemical sciences through the inspirational stories of 175 ambassadors and role models

 An event dedicated to supporting and raising the aspirations of early career chemists, addressing barriers to progression and promoting diversity and an inclusive working culture